eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - Topic S: Certificate transparency,
 - Topic T: Support and maintenance by the Wallet Provider,
 - Topic U: EUDI Wallet Trust Mark,
-- Topic V: PID Rulebook.
+- Topic V: PID Rulebook,
+- Topic W: Transactional data needed by Wallet Units in Payments and other use cases.

 ## 2 Use Cases